babenkoivan/fluent-array/README.md

 #### map

-The `map` method applies a given callback to all items in [the storage array](#storage-array) and returns a new fluent array instance.
+The `map` method applies the given callback to all items in [the storage array](#storage-array) and returns a new fluent array.

 ```php
 $sourceFluentArray = (new FluentArray())